 By their very nature, crises are unexpected events that take us out of our normal range of experience.
 Good judgment and flexibility are important in dealing with any crisis.
 AUSM relies on experienced on-site staff and local collaborating organizations to collect information and develop the specific elements that make up a comprehensive response to a crisis.

 Sexual or physical assault

-Unfortunately in Mexico (as in the US), groping of women by strangers is not uncommon, particularly on crowded public transport and in tourist areas.
+Unfortunately, in Mexico (as in the US), groping women by strangers is not uncommon, particularly on crowded public transport and tourist areas.
 According to US law, AUSM is obligated to report cases of sexual assault to the student’s home university.
 Students are oriented to:

-- Be aware of surroundings.
-One of our cases of groping happened at 2:00am on a side street in San Cristobal de las Casas where the victim was talking on a cell phone, an action that distracted her from her surroundings.
+- Be aware of your surroundings.
+One of our groping cases happened at 2:00am on a side street in San Cristobal de las Casas where the victim was talking on a cell phone, which distracted her from her surroundings.

-- We ask students to do their best to not engage or respond to catcalls and to quickly seek a safe public space.
+- We ask students to do their best not to engage or respond to catcalls and to seek a safe public space quickly.

-- Don’t use taxis that are unmarked.
-All taxis should have a photo ID of the driver and an official taxi license plate.
+- Don’t use unmarked taxis.
+All taxis should have a photo I.D. of the driver and an official taxi license plate.
 Students are oriented to identify legitimate taxis in each locality.